pischarti/nix/go/aws/README.md

 - AZ / Subnet (availability zone and subnet pairs, each on a separate line)
 - Created Time
 - Tags (relevant tags like kubernetes.io/role/elb, each on a separate line)

+**Add Subnet to NLB:** Shows confirmation prompts and operation results:
+- List of NLBs that will be modified
+- List of subnets that will be added
+- Confirmation prompt (unless --force is used)
+- Success/failure messages for each NLB
+- Summary of completed operations

+**Check NLB Associations:** Shows detailed association analysis:
+- NLB name, ARN, and current state
+- Detection of listeners and target groups (indicators of service usage)
+- Specific commands to check for Kubernetes and ECS associations
+- Guidance on resolving common association issues

+**Remove Subnet from NLB:** Shows confirmation prompts and operation results:
+- List of NLBs that will be modified
+- Confirmation prompt (unless --force is used)
+- Success/failure messages for each NLB
+- Summary of completed operations

 #### Examples